 I love easy weeknight dinners that can be transformed into delicious leftover lunches.
-Mexican rice is not only a delicious side dish, but makes great leftovers that can be customized with add-in’s for tasty lunches all week.
+Mexican rice is not only a delicious side dish that is made in the traditional way, but makes great leftovers for lunches all week.

 What I like most when making dinner is making a little extra so I have leftovers for my husband to take to work, or just for myself when I’m working from home and don’t have to think about whats for lunch in the coming days.
 On this particular night it was cilantro lime chicken and shrimp, mixed vegetables and Mexican rice.